grafana/agent/docs/flow/reference/components/discovery.kubernetes.md

 ## Example

-Simple in-cluster discovery of all pods:
+This example shows a simple in-cluster discovery of all pods:

 ```river
 discovery.kubernetes "k8s_pods" {